In a small village near Pune, when Sonal wanted to open her own

 Increased credibility has impacted the employability of these women exponentially.
 While the initiative nurtures women with better learning opportunities, psychological and social support, along with regular health check-ups aids them with holistic empowerment.
 Alumni like Swati Ghore, Owner, Aditi Beauty Parlour

-Women are involved in courage building exercises and games which helps them with conversational skills and confidence building.
+Women are involved in courage-building exercises and games which help them with conversational skills and confidence building.
 Training in micro-financing, Self Help Groups are given to older and middle-aged women.
 Women from these villages are also taken on educational visits.
 The institute helps them participate in fairs and exhibitions where they can sell or exhibit products they have made.

 To make their lives easier, women can bring their children in, who stay at the in-house crèche during the classes.
 The premises are gated and an